22.7 C

 Final Thoughts

 Pet stress is more common than many realize.
-But by watching for subtle shifts in behavior—like changes in grooming, appetite, or energy—you can intervene before the stress becomes a bigger problem.
+Nevertheless, by monitoring minor behavioral changes, including changes in energy, eating, or grooming, you can take action before the stress becomes a bigger problem.

 Your pets rely on you to understand what they can’t say.
 Being attuned to their emotional needs makes you not only a better pet parent but also their trusted source of comfort.